matthewh86/better-coursera/README.md

 * removed surplus permissions
 * moved more styling into styles.css

-v1.0.0
+v1.0.0 - first publish
-First publish.
-Displays the video page in three columns, with the Downloads shifted to the left, the transcript shifted to the right into a new column, and the Transcript Search will always be visible above the transcript.
+* Displays the video page in three columns
+* with the Downloads shifted to the left
+* the transcript shifted to the right into a new column
+* and the Transcript Search will always be visible above the transcript